The-Old-Castle-Defense/docs/decentralized-referral-system-drs.md

 <div>

 1. Send your referral link to friends/followers.
-2. Once they will open a link, they need to connect their wallet.
+2. Once they open a link, they need to connect their wallet.
 3. You will see the updated counter in the "Invited users" near your ref. link.
-4. For each transaction user made, you will receive 10% of our fees automatically.
+4. For each transaction a user makes, you will receive 10% of our fees automatically.
 </div>

 ::card_info